csguoh/Awesome-Blind-Image-Super-resolution/README.md

 # Awesome-Blind-Image-Super-resolution

-This repository collects recent work on blind image super-resolution, including zero-shot SR, classic blind image SR and real-SR. Feel free to pose issues if there is missing work.
+This repository collects recent work on blind image super-resolution, including zero-shot SR, classic blind image SR and real-SR.

+Feel free to pose issues if there is any missing work ;)

-## classic blind image SR
+## Classic blind image SR

 [TPAMI]Blind Image Super-Resolution: A Survey and Beyond